 You can make farm fresh eggs last longer by storing them in the fridge.
 Don’t wash fresh eggs – let the cuticle help preserve their freshness.
 You can always wash the egg just before you use it.
 If you want to keep your eggs even longer, crack them into containers and store them in the freezer for up to a year!

 Having an abundance of fresh farm eggs is a blessing, and you will certainly want to handle and store them correctly so that they keep for as long as possible.

 Eggs retain their flavor and consistency better when stored in the refrigerator.
-Another benefit of storing them in the fridge is that they can keep for much longer – up to six months!
+Another benefit of storing them in the fridge is that they can keep for much longer – unwashed eggs last up to six months in the fridge!